taearls/space_clones/README.md

 -- User will be able to see if they have beaten the high score and how many enemies are remaining before the level's mothership while playing.

--- Create sprites for basic enemies, motherships, and the player ship.

--- Create animations for lasers that get fired.

 -- Like in Space Invaders, each level will feature an array of descending enemy ships which will move left to right as they descend.
 Each enemy will disintegrate with one hit.
 Once all enemies are defeated, a mothership will appear that takes more hits to defeat.

--- Create a generic Ship class, with inherited Enemy and Mothership classes.
-Create factories for enemies and for motherships.
-Instantiate x amount of each enemy per level.

--- As the player progresses, each level will increase the speed of the enemy ships and the speed of the lasers they fire, increasing the difficulty of the game.
+-- As the player progresses, each level will increase the speed of the enemy ships, increasing the difficulty of the game.

 -- Each defeated enemy ship will increment the player's score by a set value, with the mothership incrementing it by an increased amount.

--- Display current level number and basic enemies remaining in the level in the player screen.

-EXTRA POSSIBILITIES:
+## FUTURE POSSIBILITIES

 -- Create bonus stages which allow the players to gain extra points, but player will not be able to die during these.